Code-Screen/Code-Screen.github.io/docs/selecting-library-test.md

 `Library Tests` are assessments that we provide off the shelf for you to use. **Note** if you want to learn more about `Custom Tests`, click [here](custom-test-concepts.md).

-Once you click on Library test, you will see the following screen which contains a summary of each of our library tests:
+Once you click the `Library test` button, you will see the following screen which contains a summary of each of our library tests:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>